-Larissa Hayden is an event maker, history communicator, and community organizer located in New York City.
+Larissa Hayden is an experience creator, history communicator, trend analyst, and marketing professional located in New York City.

-She currently organizes & teaches at The Society for the Advancement of Social Studies, a series recommended by the likes of The New York Times and Time Out New York.
+In 2011, she co-founded The Society for the Advancement of Social Studies, a series recommended by the likes of The New York Times and Time Out New York.
 As part of public public-engagement efforts around history, she consults with New York institutions, like The Brooklyn Museum and the Brooklyn Historical Society, to create events around history.

-In a decidedly more modern pursuit, she also creates culturally connected experiences for some of the biggest companies in the world as Brand Marketing/ Experiential Strategy Director at 160over90 (an Endeavor company).
+In a decidedly more modern pursuit, she also creates culturally connected experiences for some of the biggest companies in the world as Sr. Director of Brand Marketing/ Experiential Strategy at 160over90, an Endeavor company.

 Previously, as an experiences asst. director at Atlas Obscura for four years, Larissa created once-in-a-lifetime experiences around the country, for groups of explorers from 4,000 to 4.
 The startup attracted a significant investment from Airbnb, largely due to the quality and curation of Atlas Obscura events, and became Airbnb Experience’s largest partnership.

-As a longtime member of New York’s DIY art scene, Larissa also helped run an arts/ music small business called The Silent Barn Arts Collective, and has played a part in numerous underground events from alleyways and waterways.
+As a longtime member of New York’s DIY art scene, Larissa also helped run an arts/ music small business called The Silent Barn Arts Collective, and has played a part in numerous underground events from alleyways to waterways.